-The light was established in 1912 on the prominent headland of the Ross-shire coast.
+The light was established in 1912 and engineered by David A Stevenson.
+It is situated on the prominent headland of the Ross-shire coast.

-The building of a navigation light on Rubh’Re Point was first proposed by David Stevenson in 1853 but, with familiar emphasis on economy, the Board of Trade refused to approve the proposed expenditure of £5,000.
+The building of a navigation light on Rubh’Re Point was first proposed by David Stevenson in 1853 but the Board of Trade refused to approve the proposed expenditure of £5,000.

 In August 1906, David Alan Stevenson recommended that a navigation light be established on the prominent headland of the Ross-shire coast 17 miles north of the Rona light and 26 miles south of the Stoer Head light.
 He considered the lighting of this very remote site important, and so suggested a powerful light and a fully manned “Island Station”.

 Accordingly, the Commissioners made representation to Trinity House but they refused to accord their statutory approval to the proposed seamark but did, however, suggest a small, inexpensive unmanned light be established in the same position.

 The Commissioners considered that the site was too important to leave unattended and felt bound to adhere to their original proposal.

 After lengthy correspondence, Trinity House conceded to the Commissioners views, and gave statutory approval to the erection of a manned light.
 The Board of Trade however, decided to defer commencement of work meantime, as they considered the financial outlay excessive.

 Finally, in May 1908, the Board of Trade sanctioned the expenditure of £14,900 on the establishment of a light and fog signal on Rubh’Re point and the light was first exhibited on the night of 15 January 1912.
 It is situated at the entrance to Loch Ewe near Gairloch.